DodgeDeBoulet/Marlin-Deprecated/README.md

 Pinouts for the connection of the Creality touchscreen to the BTT SKR boards can be found here: https://imgur.com/rGRCmfs.
 Please note that the Mini E3 pinouts on the TFT socket are the same as the SKR 1.4.

 The screen flash files have been extracted from the original Insanity Automation distribution and are in the file list above as [DWIN_SET.7z](https://github.com/DodgeDeBoulet/Marlin-2.0.6/raw/Ender5Plus/DWIN_SET.7z).
-You'll need
-[7-Zip](https://www.7-zip.org/download.html) to decompress them.
+You'll need [7-Zip](https://www.7-zip.org/download.html) to decompress them.
 Copy the extracted DWIN_SET directory to a 4k-sector FAT32 formatted micro SD card, insert it into **the display's** card slot (you'll have to open the PSU case to get to it), and power on the printer.
 You'll see a lot of text and images flash on the display; it will tell you when it's complete in the upper left corner of the screen.

-These builds also assume that you are using the SERVO and PROBE ports for the BLTouch and **not** the Z endstop port.
-Make sure that you follow the wires back to the BLTouch itself to verify correct wiring.
+ For the BTT SKR board configuations: These builds assume that you are using the SERVO and PROBE ports for the BLTouch and **not** the Z endstop port.
+Also, please make sure that you follow the wires back to the BLTouch itself to verify correct wiring.
 There's a diagram in the respective board's documentation.

+If you're using a Creality board, no wiring modifications are needed, but you still have to flash the display.

 * [SKR Mini E3 v2 Instruction Manual](https://github.com/bigtreetech/BIGTREETECH-SKR-mini-E3/blob/master/hardware/BTT%20SKR%20MINI%20E3%20V2.0/Hardware/BTT%20SKR%20MINI%20E3%20V2.0%20Instruction%20Manual.pdf)
 * [SKR 1.4/Turbo Instruction Manual](https://github.com/bigtreetech/BIGTREETECH-SKR-V1.3/blob/master/BTT%20SKR%20V1.4/Hardware/BTT%20SKR%20V1.4%20Instruction%20Manual.pdf)